BIG-Labs/.github/profile/README.md

 ![](https://github.com/saadeghi/saadeghi/blob/master/dino.gif)

 We provide design and implementation for Blockchains related software.
-- 🔭 Our main efforts are on [Terra](https://www.terra.money/) and [Cosmos](https://v1.cosmos.network/sdk) Blockchains.
+- 🔭 Our main efforts are on EVM and Cosmos Blockchains.

-- 🌱 We also provide solutions for [EVM](https://ethereum.org/it/developers/docs/evm/)
+- 🌱 We support protocols and teams by providing end-to-end technical support, from architecture to implementation.

-- 👯 We are currently working with [Capapult](https://capapult.finance/) for the implementation of their Smart Contracts.
+- 👯 Our team blends deep knowledge in security, infrastructure, and decentralized finance, with a strong focus on performance and scalability

 #### 💬 About us: